Ayessaaa/Somnium/README.md

 ### Home
 ![image](https://github.com/user-attachments/assets/4464ab4a-8092-46d4-9116-448600d56195)

-**Sleep History** - This is a chart JS graph which shows your 7 day previous sleep hours (This works but breaks sometimes, need updating).
+**Sleep History** - This is a chart JS graph which shows your 7 day previous sleep hours.

 **Did you dream prompt** - This card redirects you to the journal entry page of that date if yes is clicked.

-**Dream Count** - This is a chart JS graph that shows the total of your dreams that month (This is not yet working, will work on it next update)
+**Dream Count** - This is a chart JS graph that shows the total of your dreams that month (the calendar is only for december yet, need updating)

 ### Journal
 ![image](https://github.com/user-attachments/assets/a10d0093-1134-4016-98ed-74670b526744)